Have you ever made the connection that your gut health might be causing you to gain, or stall your weight loss?

 Many studies suggest that our gut produces hormones that tell our brain to either eat more or stop eating.
 Can gut microbes generate cravings?
 Can they make you feel unsatisfied until you eat the food they need for their own survival?

-At the end of the day, gut health is extremely important for many aspects of our physical and mental health, not just weight gain, emphasising the importance of getting enough pre and probiotics via fermented and whole foods.
+At the end of the day, gut health is extremely important for many aspects of our physical and mental health, not just weight gain, emphasizing the importance of getting enough pre and probiotics via fermented and whole foods.

 For more information, check out our 21 days to gut health program here.